valory-xyz/market-creator/README.md

 - `TOPICS`: Topics to create the markets.
 - `MARKET_FEE`: % liquidity provider fees on the market.
 Default is 2%.
 - `INITIAL_FUNDS`: Initial liquidity funds for the market, in cents.
 Default is 1 cent (0.01 Eth, xDAI, WxDAI, etc...).
-- `MINIMUM_MARKET_TIME`: Minimum time for which the proposed markets should be active after opening.
-Default is 7 days.
 - `MARKET_TIMEOUT`: How long people will have to correct incorrect responses after they are posted on [reality.eth](https://realityeth.github.io/).
 Default is 1 day.
 - `MARKET_IDENTIFICATION_PROMPT`: Prompt to create the market proposals on the market approval server.
 As defined above, it reads the contents of the file `market_identification_prompt.txt`, which you can modify and experiment with different prompts You must include the placeholders `{event_date}`, `{input_news}` and `{topics}` in the prompt.